stevedekorte/strvct.net/README.md

 Persistent domain objects are stored client side in IndexedDB in a single Object Store of records whose keys are the domain object unique ID and values are the domain objects JSON records.
 The only index is on the unique ID.
 -->

-### Transactional Persistence
+### Synchronization and Transactions

-Mutations on persistent properties of persistent domeain objects cause them to be auto queued for storage.
-All objects in this queue are bundled into a single IndexedDB transaction which is committed at the end of the event loop in which the mutation occurs.
+Mutations on persistent properties of persistent domain objects cause them to be auto queued for storage.
+Objects in this queue are bundled into a single IndexedDB transaction which is committed at the end of the event loop in which the mutation occurs.

 ### Garbage Collection